what's in an offer

 Escalation clauses should only be used when the buyer is fairly confident that there will be multiple offers, or when the buyer expects to pay an escalated price.
 If a buyer submits an offer with an escalation clause, they’re laying all their cards on the table.
 The seller knows exactly how much the buyer will pay to get the home.
 If that offer ends up being the only offer submitted, it technically remains at its original price.
 However, the seller could submit a counter offer at the higher, escalated price, since it’s clear the buyer is willing to pay more.

 A buyer gives up a lot of negotiating power when using an escalation clause that goes unmet by a competitor.
-Before writing an offer, a buyer’s agent should make sure the buyer is prepared for that situation.
+Before writing an offer, a buyer’s broker should make sure the buyer is prepared for that situation.
 Writing an escalation clause on the initial offer in a multistage situation could put the buyer in a weak position during the second round.
-It’s perfectly legal for a seller’s agent, with the seller’s permission, to reveal to all potential buyers what the top initial offer is and to ask everyone to beat it.
+It’s perfectly legal for a seller’s broker, with the seller’s permission, to reveal to all potential buyers what the top initial offer is and to ask everyone to beat it.
 In this case, the escalation clause would expose that buyer’s maximum, and they would lose a competitive edge.

 Back Up Offers